davidchatting/pointsnorth/README.md

 of shapes pointing the right way.
 On load it generates (or reads from the URL) a `sessionId` and displays it as a QR code; scanning it opens the same session URL on another device, which then appears as a new shape in the ring.

-Interactions so far:

-- **Tap** a device's shape to send it a `message`, flashing its screen
-- **Swipe** left/right to message whichever device is immediately to your left/right around the ring
-- A Screen Wake Lock keeps the display on; an "Enable Compass" button requests iOS's motion-sensor permission and hides itself once granted

 This is meant as a reusable base — session/client plumbing, the bearing-ordered device list, and the WebSocket relay — for building actual round-table games on top of.